shreni123/docs-csm/upgrade/network/chn_enable.md

    cray cfs configurations describe ncn-personalization --format json | jq 'del(.lastUpdated) | del(.name)' > ncn-personalization.json
    ```

    The resulting output file should look similar to this.
-Installed products, versions, and commit hashes will vary.
+Installed products, versions, and commit hashes will vary. **Note** This is an example and should not be pasted directly into your working configuration.

    ```json
    {